chimera-linux/turnstile/README.md

 manager (or possibly even the backend itself) can write a string of data in there when it's ready enough to accept outside commands.

-Once tha that has happened, the daemon will invoke the backend once more, this time with the `ready` action and as a regular (non-login) shell script, without any special environment setup.
+Once that has happened, the daemon will invoke the backend once more, this time with the `ready` action and as a regular (non-login) shell script, without any special environment setup.
 It passes the previously received string as an argument.
 The backend then has the responsibility to wait as long as it